 To make this ice cream you'll need:

-- Handheld electric mixer: You need a handheld mixer to whip the cream for the ice cream.
+- Handheld electric mixer: You need a handheld mixer (affiliate link) to whip the cream for the ice cream.

-- Freezer safe container: I usually use a metal loaf pan covered in plastic wrap.
-But there are reusable ice cream containers available online.
+- Freezer safe container: I usually use a metal loaf pan (affiliate link) covered in plastic wrap.
+But there are reusable ice cream containers (affiliate link) available online.

 It's important to heat treat the flour before you use it in a raw recipe.
 Spreading it on a baking sheet and bake it at 350°F for 10 minutes.